BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Heroic March

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Whip of the Masters** `ACTIVE` - Each time a friendly Hero model within 6" attempts a Heroic Move, March or Shoot, roll a D6.
+- **Whip of the Masters** `ACTIVE`

+Each time a friendly Hero model within 6" attempts a Heroic Move, March or Shoot, roll a D6.
 On a 4+, the Hero does not spend the Might Point and the Heroic action is free.

 </div>